Real Benefits of an In-Memory Database for ERP

 Immediate insight: A modern, in-memory database, like SAP HANA, has embedded analytics to provide business insight for real-time alerts and operational reporting on live transactional data.

 It would be inefficient and unnecessary to hold all a company’s data in memory; some information is held in-memory (called hot storage) while other data is stored on disk (cold storage).
 The hot and cold designations derive from information handling paradigms developed by the cloud computing industry.

 Hot data is deemed mission-critical and is accessed frequently, so it is held in memory for fast retrieval and modification.

 Data that is more static – in other words, data that is requested infrequently and is not normally required for active use – can be stored in a less expensive (and infinitely expandable) way on disk drives or solid-state devices (SSD).
 Cold storage data does not benefit from the fast access of an in-memory database, but it is still readily available when needed for less time-critical applications.
 Cold storage is best for historical data, closed activities, old projects, and the like.

 In planning the migration to an in-memory database, the implementation team decides how to sort existing data into cold storage for past requirements and hot storage for ongoing activities.
 Archiving criteria for keeping the active systems and data in top condition must also be determined.

 In-memory database systems are designed with “persistence” for logging all the transactions and changes to provide standard data backup, and system restore.
-Persistence in SAP HANA allows systems to run at full speed while maintaining data in the event of power failure.
+Persistence in modern ERP systems allows systems to run at full speed while maintaining data in the event of power failure.

 The time to move to in-memory data is now